-Challenges: The duty on local authorities to grant sufficient permissions to meet demand evidenced on their register without the requirement of affordable housing provision and other financial obligations.
+Since 2013 there has been a permitted development right which allows developers to create residential units from offices without the need for a planning application, and without the requirement of affordable housing provision and other financial obligations.
 The temporary measures were due to expire on 30 May 2016 but have now been made permanent with effect from 6 April 2016.
 The permanent permitted development rights are subject to a new requirement for a noise assessment.
 This is intended to allow local planning authorities to consider noise mitigation from surrounding commercial uses.